PBWiseman/Web1_2022_S2/README.md

 ## Roadmap

 The features that I have not yet implemented are as follows:

-- Images fading back out on scroll up
+- Mobile mode page opening effect
 - Heart buttons on collage
+- Other pages of the website
 - Slight scroll back and forward on collage
+- Cookie notification popup
 - Repeating image scrolling on Cool Climate Wine and Our Latest Release sections
-- Cookie notification popup
-- Other pages of the website
-- Mobile mode page opening effect

 ## Screenshots